aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - +2 While within your own Blizzard and for 3 seconds after leaving it, you take [20 - 25%] less damage.
 - +2 You deal x [25 - 35%] more damage to Immobilized, Stunned, or Frozen enemies.
 - +2 You may have 1 additional Hydra active, and Hydra's duration is increased by [14 - 24%].
+- +3 Gain + [20 - 30%] increased damage to a set of damage types for 7 seconds.
+This effect alternates between 2 sets: • Fire, Lightning, and Physical. • Cold, Poison, and Shadow.
 - +3 While both bonuses from Esu's Ferocity Key Passive are active, your Attack Speed is increased by [40 - 50%].
 - +3 While Deep Freeze is active, exploding Ice Spikes form in the area, dealing [X] Cold Damage.
 Your Ice Spikes have [50%] increased explosion radius.